 It’s not unheard of when one car accident can shut down an entire freeway, causing a plethora of other factors that may contribute to even more car crashes.

 Earlier this month, a violent multi-vehicle accident in Los Angeles caused two deaths as well as severe injuries to two other people.
 The crash took place on the northbound 110 Freeway in South Los Angeles and prompted authorities to close down an entire freeway for about 10 hours.

-As a result of the multi-vehicle crash, California Highway Patrol officers, firefighters and paramedics were called to the scene.
-The large number of emergency services at the scene combined with the fact that it was a fatal car accident involving several vehicles caused a complete shutdown of the freeway.
+As a result of the multi-vehicle crash, California Highway Patrol officers, firefighters, and paramedics were called to the scene.
+A large number of emergency services at the scene combined with the fact that it was a fatal car accident involving several vehicles caused a complete shutdown of the freeway.

-The freeway reopened after 5 am of the following day.
+The freeway reopened after 5 am on the following day.

 Why are freeways shut down after car accidents?

-After all, paramedics need time to arrive at the scene, treat the injured and,if necessary, take them to the hospital.
-Police, meanwhile, is required to investigate the traffic collision and write a police report.
+After all, paramedics need time to arrive at the scene, treat the injured and, if necessary, take them to the hospital.
+Police, meanwhile, are required to investigate the traffic collision and write a police report.

 Without closing down the scene of the car accident, there’s a high risk of other cars meddling with evidence, blocking the entrance for police, firefighters, and paramedics, as well as causing, even more, car crashes (further injuring the victims and damaging the cars).

 Can closed freeways cause even more car accidents?